 Being a part of directory listings that include a physical address such as Yelp, Google Business Profile, and Yellow-pages greatly increases your chances of ranking and improving your digital marketing strategy.

 Having relevant citations and up-to-date NAP information such as phone number and address will show Google that your business is trustworthy enough to send its users to your landing page.

 Speaking of landing pages, having an optimized, mobile-friendly website and making sure that your site is easy to navigate on a mobile device is a great idea and should be considered because 60% of searches take place on a mobile device.

 Check out this local SEO case study by Moz:

-You can see the #1 factor is My Business Signals – Which means you’ll need to properly optimize your Google My Business listing.
-(We’ll cover that in a bit more depth below).
+You can see the #1 factor is My Business Signals – Which means you’ll need to properly optimize your Google Business Profile.
+But, more on that later.

 Some call this a “blended algorithm” – previously, map results were less influenced by your website’s ranking signals, but now the two are intertwined.
 If you’re not ranking in maps, it may be because you need stronger signals to your website.

-This is about the section below the maps in the organic results.
-Referring to the same Moz Study, here’s the top ranking factors:
+This is about the section below that maps the organic results.
+Referring to the same Moz Study, here are the top ranking factors: